 My interest in large spaces springs from a childhood spent in open landscapes and big skies.
 Painting with oils, I enjoy creating quiet, peaceful experiences that can bring a sense of a spiritual presence to the viewer.
 As I work with oils and the blending of pigments, I often reflect on events — past, present, and possible — and conditions of human experience, response, thought, and conduct.

-Working in acrylics, on the other hand, is more immediate and direct for me.
-I am more likely to focus on the initial responses to color and space: how colors relate to each other within the flat space due to their intensity and hue; how colors push and pull each other for placement in perceived space; the affect on the whole canvas of the length, breadth, or narrowness of a line, a brush stroke, or a color; and the creation of perceived depth and space that all elements of painting bring to a work of art.
+Working in acrylics, until more recently, had been more immediate and direct for me.
+As such, I was more likely to focus on responses to color and space: how colors relate to each other within the flat space due to their intensity and hue; how colors push and pull each other for placement in perceived space; and the creation of perceived depth and space that all elements of painting bring to a work of art.
 Of late, I’ve been exploring ways to soften lines in acrylics and how to make colors appear to blend like oils blend.
 It has been a challenge, but I’m getting the hang of it.
 It is, however, not easy — especially since acrylics darken a shade or two or three as they dry.
 There is a lot of guesswork involved in the process…and consequently a good bit of time involved as well.

 I feel that viewing abstract art is quite a different experience from viewing objective art; it is an internal experience and often takes more time to understand and appreciate.
 As one looks at an abstraction, the viewer’s internal (emotional and mental) responses become the actual subject of the painting, rather than the subject being an immediately recognizable “object.”
 Colors as well as spaces that appear to have been created in an abstraction will, hopefully, in time, bring the viewer to sense his or her own deeper thoughts and perceptions as they relate to personal experience and understanding of various worlds, or spheres, of interest.

 Due to its delicate nature, all artwork sales are FINAL unless the piece is damaged during shipping.